 4) Restaurant De Enyesque Canteras

-We have found it one evening, while we were walking by the beach and starving.
-When we got inside I really wanted to speak some Spanish although I’m never really studying it at home.
+I have found it one evening, while I was walking by the beach and starving.
+When I got inside I really wanted to speak some Spanish although I’m never really studying it at home.
 So I asked if they have any dish with spinocchio.

 The waiter looked quite confused, then his entire face lit in a laughter: